SpaceWorksCo/guides/Burn-Coins.md

-# Run Spacecoin
+# Burn Coins

-This guide will teach you how to burn Spacecoin.
+This guide will teach you how to burn Spacecoin or tokens.

 ## Table of Contents